winnieZ17/MECNet-main/README.md

 # Saliency maps
-   We provide saliency maps of our MCoCoNet on three datasets in
+   We provide saliency maps of our MECNet on three datasets in

 # Training